vmberto/maitu/README.md

 ## Features

-- **Goal Tracking**: Create, manage, and track your progress on multiple goals.
+- **Flexible Categorization**: Organize your tasks by lists.
-- **Progress Visualization**: Get a clear view of your progress with visual graphs and statistics.
+- **Tasks Tracking**: Create, manage, and track your progress on multiple tasks and subtasks.
-- **Reminders**: Set reminders to keep yourself motivated and on schedule.
+- **(TODO) Reminders**: Set reminders to keep yourself motivated and on schedule.
-- **Flexible Categorization**: Organize your goals by categories and priorities.
+- **(TODO) Progress Visualization**: Get a clear view of your progress with visual graphs and statistics.

 ## Tech Stack